curl/everything-curl/usingcurl/verbose/trace.md

-For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or tcpdump) will not be able to do this job as easily for you.
+For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or tcpdump) are not able to do this job as easily for you.

 For this, curl offers two other options that you use instead of `-v`.

-`--trace [filename]` will save a full trace in the given filename.
+`--trace [filename]` saves a full trace in the given filename.
 You can also use '-' (a single minus) instead of a filename to get it passed to stdout.
 You would use it like this:

     $ curl --trace dump http://example.com